Dog Chewing: Tips For A Necessary Habit

 Tip 1: Teach ‘Yes!’ before ‘No!’

-Firstly, keep an untrained dog in a dog-proofed room or crate to break (or prevent) them chewing ‘illegal’ items.
+First, keep an untrained dog in a dog-proofed room or crate to break (or prevent) them chewing ‘illegal’ items.

-Secondly, audition ‘legal’ chew items to find a bunch that your dog likes (see Tip 2!) and that you are willing to regularly supply: get your pup hooked on these.
+Second, audition ‘legal’ chew items to find a bunch that your dog likes (see Tip 2!) and that you are willing to regularly supply: get your pup hooked on these.

 Tip 2: What to Chew?